 Ovarian Cancer

-This recognition broadens asbestos-disease causation beyond respiratory pathways.
-Asbestos fibers, when inhaled or ingested, can migrate through body cavities to reach ovarian tissue.
-Women with occupational exposure—particularly in asbestos mining, brake manufacturing, and construction—show elevated ovarian cancer incidence.
-For American women exposed to asbestos in the workplace, this opens a new avenue for compensation claims.[3]
+This recognition broadens disease causation beyond respiratory pathways.
+The fibers, when inhaled or ingested, can migrate through body cavities to reach ovarian tissue.
+Women with occupational exposure—particularly in mining, brake manufacturing, and construction—show elevated ovarian cancer incidence.
+For American women exposed to the substance in the workplace, this opens a new avenue for compensation claims.[3]

 Pleural Plaques

 Pleural plaques are areas of thickened tissue on the pleura—the membrane lining the lungs and chest cavity.
-They're not cancerous, but they are a clear marker of asbestos exposure and a risk factor for more serious diseases.
-The EU's recognition validates that workers showing pleural plaques on imaging have a compensable asbestos-related condition, even without a cancer diagnosis.
-For more details on all asbestos-related health conditions, visit WikiMesothelioma's Asbestos Health Effects resource.
+They're not cancerous, but they are a clear marker of exposure to the mineral and a risk factor for more serious diseases.
+The EU's recognition validates that workers showing pleural plaques on imaging have a compensable occupational condition, even without a cancer diagnosis.
+For more details on all fiber-related health conditions, visit WikiMesothelioma's Asbestos Health Effects resource.

 How Does the EU's Disease List Compare to Current US Standards?

 OSHA and the EPA in the United States currently recognize a narrower range of asbestos-related diseases.
-The occupational exposure landscape shows that OSHA's classifications focus primarily on mesothelioma (pleural, peritoneal, and other forms), asbestosis (pulmonary fibrosis from asbestos fibers), lung cancer (in conjunction with asbestos exposure), and gastrointestinal cancers (in some regulatory contexts).[4]
+The occupational exposure landscape shows that OSHA's classifications focus primarily on mesothelioma (pleural, peritoneal, and other forms), asbestosis (pulmonary fibrosis from mineral fibers), lung cancer (in conjunction with fiber exposure), and gastrointestinal cancers (in some regulatory contexts).[4]

 | Disease | US (OSHA) Recognition | EU Recognition (2025) |